xbeat/Machine-Learning/README.md

 Introduction to ROC Plots

 ROC (Receiver Operating Characteristic) plots are powerful tools for evaluating binary classification models.
 They visualize the trade-off between true positive rate (TPR) and false positive rate (FPR) across various classification thresholds.
 This introduction sets the stage for understanding ROC curves and their importance in model assessment.

+## Popular Distance Measures in Machine Learning

+Introduction to Distance Measures in Machine Learning

+Distance measures play a crucial role in various machine learning algorithms, helping to quantify the similarity or dissimilarity between data points.
+These measures are fundamental in tasks such as clustering, classification, and recommendation systems.
+In this presentation, we'll explore several popular distance measures, their applications, and implementation in Python.

 ## The Story Behind the 68-95-99.7 Rule in Normal Distribution